phil-opp/blog_os/blog/content/second-edition/posts/08-paging-introduction/index.md

 extern "x86-interrupt" fn page_fault_handler(
     stack_frame: &mut InterruptStackFrame,
-    _error_code: PageFaultErrorCode,
+    error_code: PageFaultErrorCode,
 ) {
     use x86_64::registers::control::Cr2;

     println!("EXCEPTION: PAGE FAULT");
     println!("Accessed Address: {:?}", Cr2::read());
+    println!("Error Code: {:?}", error_code);
     println!("{:#?}", stack_frame);
     hlt_loop();
 }
 ```

 The [`CR2`] register is automatically set by the CPU on a page fault and contains the accessed virtual address that caused the page fault.
 We use the [`Cr2::read`] function of the `x86_64` crate to read and print it.
-Normally the [`PageFaultErrorCode`] type would provide more information about the type of memory access that caused the page fault, but there is currently an [LLVM bug] that passes an invalid error code, so we ignore it for now.
+The [`PageFaultErrorCode`] type provides more information about the type of memory access that caused the page fault, for example whether it was caused by a read or write operation.
+For this reason we print it too.
 We can't continue execution without resolving the page fault, so we enter a [`hlt_loop`] at the end.

 [`CR2`]: https://en.wikipedia.org/wiki/Control_register#CR2
 [`Cr2::read`]: https://docs.rs/x86_64/0.7.0/x86_64/registers/control/struct.Cr2.html#method.read